Why parents post photos, videos, comments and blogs about children

 These can be nice ways to keep family and friends up to date with how your child and family are going.
 They can also be ways of contributing to your community or trying to make a difference for a cause that you and your family care about.

-If you write about your child or post photos of your child online, it means that you’re creating a digital footprint for them.
-If you do this a lot from when your child is young, it could be quite a big digital footprint by the time your child gets to the teenage years.
+If you write about your child or post images of your child online, it means that you’re creating a digital footprint for them.
+If you do this a lot from when your child is young, it will be a big digital footprint by the time your child gets to the teenage years.

 That’s why it’s important to find out how your child feels about the photos and information you share about them.
 For example, your child might: